 Often, physical examinations are required for children or teens participating in sports.
 Sports physical exams vary only slightly from regular physical exams, in that your physician is specifically looking for any illness or injury that might keep a patient from safely participating in sports activities.

-To schedule a physical examination at our Sterling Heights medical clinic, fill out the form on this page.
+To schedule an annual physical examination or sports physical at our Sterling Heights medical clinic, fill out the form on this page.

 Why are physical exams performed?